WalletHub, Financial Company

 Car insurance in Alaska is expensive because state-mandated liability coverage is high to cover the expense of its severe weather and remote locations.
-In Alaska, you can expect to pay approximately $1,573 per year for full coverage car insurance or $543 per year for minimum coverage.
-Car insurance in Alaska is less expensive than the national average, which is around $2,000 annually for full coverage and about $700 per year for minimum coverage.
+In Alaska, you can expect to pay around $3,401 per year for full coverage car insurance, compared to the national average of $4,211 per year.
+Car insurance in Alaska is less expensive than the national average, which is around $4,211 per year for full coverage and about $1,407 per year for minimum coverage.

 The cost of car insurance is steadily increasing, too, both in Alaska and nationwide.
 As the cost of providing insurance goes up, the premiums insurers charge also rise.
 All insured drivers share the increasing cost of insurance.
 That is why your rates tend to go up every time your policy is renewed, regardless of whether any individual factors—like your driving record or location—have changed.

 There are several unique reasons why car insurance goes up every year in Alaska, too, even if your details remain the same.

 Top Reasons Car Insurance Is Expensive in Alaska

 - People in Alaska are driving more.
 As a result, the number of accidents, claims, and payouts is rising, too.
 For example, there were approximately 53 fatal crashes in 2020 in Alaska, versus 60 fatal crashes in 2015.

 - Auto repairs are getting more expensive.
 Vehicles today cost more to repair due to the added technology and features.
 For example, a National Association of Insurance Commissioners study found that the average cost of vehicle repairs was around 8% higher in 2018 than it was in 2014.

 - People in Alaska drive uninsured.
 As the cost of car insurance continues to rise, more drivers take the risk of driving without car insurance.
 In 2019, 16% of drivers lacked even minimum liability insurance in Alaska.
 The cost of uninsured drivers is passed on to consumers through higher premiums.